China

 Reducing Misperception

-Engaging the U.S. and China Online
+Engaging Online

 In 2000, The Carter Center helped launch a website on village self-government in China that quickly became one of the most comprehensive websites on grassroots democracy in China.
 In the following decade, the Center launched ChinaElections.org, which became the most visited political reform portal inside and outside China, along with ChinaTransparency.org.

-Today, The Carter Center publishes three websites focused on bilateral relations and U.S.-China public opinion.
+Today, The Carter Center manages three websites focused on bilateral relations and U.S.-China public opinion.
 These are the English- and Chinese-language U.S.-China Perception Monitor websites (now inaccessible in mainland China) and the Chinese-language China-America Stories website (currently accessible in mainland China).
-Content includes a wide variety of interviews with American and Chinese scholars, insightful analyses of U.S.-China relations, surveys of Chinese public opinion, profiles of key opinion leaders in the bilateral relationship, translations of influential commentaries into English or Chinese, and more.
+Content includes a variety of interviews with American and Chinese scholars, insightful analyses of U.S.-China relations, surveys of Chinese public opinion, profiles of key opinion leaders in the bilateral relationship, translations of influential commentaries into English or Chinese, and more.

 Results and Impact

-• In September 2022, the Carter Center hosted the Seventh Annual Young Scholars Forum on U.S.-China Relations.
+• In September 2022, The Carter Center hosted the Seventh Annual Young Scholars Forum on U.S.-China Relations.
 The conference invites young scholars, including postdoctoral students and early career professors, to present their research.
 At the 2022 conference, three awards named in honor of President Carter were conferred on young scholars from the University of San Diego, Princeton University, and the University of Southern California.

 • In March 2022, The Carter Center fielded the first survey of Chinese public opinion about the Russian invasion of Ukraine and published a critical dissent of China’s position on the conflict by Chinese academic and policy advisor Hu Wei.
-The dissent was read millions of times around the world and demonstrated elite debate in China over the Chinese Communist Party’s position on the conflict.
+The dissent was widely read around the world and demonstrated elite debate in China over the Chinese Communist Party’s position on the conflict.
 Read the coverage.

 • In February 2021, The Carter Center published the inaugural issue of the “Finding Firmer Ground” report series titled “Finding Firmer Ground: The Role of Civil Society and NGOs in U.S.-China Relations.”